You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 Your learning repository tool should be able to let you:

-• structure your experiments data when documenting,
+• structure your experiment data when documenting,

 • facilitate easy collaboration and sharing, and